-Professor Tsai received his PhD in Business Administration at the London Business School in 1998.
+Professor Tsai is the John Arnold Professor of Management in the Management and Organization Department.
+He received his PhD in Business Administration at the London Business School in 1998.
 His publications appear in top journals (such as Academy of Management Journal, Academy of Management Review, Administrative Science Quarterly, Organization Science, and Strategic Management Journal) and have been very well cited.
 He has also coauthored a book on Social Networks and Organizations (Sage).

 Professor Tsai's research interests include social capital, knowledge sharing, coopetition, and network evolution inside and across organizations.
 He is currently involved in research projects that investigate cooperative and competitive dynamics in multiple industries.